 Silver Jubilee Railway Bridge Bharuch, Railway bridge across Narmada River in Bharuch, India.

-The Silver Jubilee Railway Bridge is a railway crossing over the Narmada River spanning roughly 1,400 meters (4,600 feet).
-It uses steel truss sections to support a double-track electrified railway that links two regional stations.
+The Silver Jubilee Railway Bridge is a steel truss railway crossing over the Narmada River near Bharuch, in the state of Gujarat.
+It carries a double-track electrified railway line that connects two regional stations on either side of the river.

 The community of curious travelers